What is SAP Probation?

 What are the conditions of SAP Probation?

-- Complete a minimum of 67% of units enrolled in with a passing grade (ex.
-P, A, B, C, D)
+Successfully complete at least 67% of enrolled units with a passing grade (P, A, B, C, or D).

 How often is probation reviewed?